FGMEMBERS-SCENERY/Airports/readme.txt

+W.I.P. to update Airport Parking, if you know one that has issues, like parking not loading properly, or loading off of airport taxyways and parking, leave a comment and I will put it on the list.

+N929Q

+Parking originally forked from FG-SCENERY.

 To install airport parking, after unzipping the files, remove "master" from Airports-Master so your airport files are in the file named Airports.
 This is important as it is the only way flightgear will recognize it.
 Create a folder someplace on your system (not in any FG files or folders), name it whatever you want, so you will know what it is. example (Airport Parking)
  Then create a file system like this: